Monthly Archives: May 2026

 There is also a demand-side story.
 COVID pulled years of enterprise software adoption into eighteen months, and a lot of what gets reported as growth now is ARR rotating through M&A rather than new logos landing.
 In parts of the market, revenue is moving around as much as it is expanding.

 AI is real.
 The layoff narrative around it usually is not.
-When you read a layoff announcement blaming AI, you are mostly reading a press release about cost of capital, tax policy, and a demand pull-forward that finally caught up with the org chart.
-Read the 10-Qs, not the blog posts.
+When you read a layoff announcement blaming AI, you are mostly reading a press release about cost of capital, tax policy, demand pull-forward, AI infrastructure spend, and an org chart that finally got too expensive to defend.

 Smaller, Provable, and on Hardware You Own and Operate